SaraiReyesAv/Genomes_Simulation/README.md

 # Genomes_Simulation
-This repository contains some of the scripts I have been using to generate simulated genomes.
+This repository contains some of the scripts I have used to generate simulated genomes.
 Based on a coalescent model, msprime :)